sebastiendamaye/deephunter/docs/intro.rst

 Who is DeepHunter for?
 **********************
 DeepHunter is an application developed by threat hunters for threat hunters, in order to automate the execution of threat hunting queries, and prioritize threat hunts.
-It is not intended to replace the EDR or the SDL, but it will dramatically help threat hunters organize their threat hunting campaigns.
+It is not intended to replace your EDR, your SIEM or your SDL, but it will dramatically help threat hunters organize their threat hunting campaigns.
 Targeted populations are:

 - **Threat Hunters**: DeepHunter may quickly become your day-to-day threat hunting platform.
 - **SOC analysts**: DeepHunter timeline module can help you triage incidents, or correlate a reported incident with other artifacts.